How to Invest Online in Philippine UITF (Unit Investment Trust Fund) for beginners

 UITF also just pools the funds of investors to create a large fund which in turn is managed by an investment manager.
 They are medium- to long-term investments that have historically better earning potential over a long horizon than traditional bank deposits. )I’d recommend giving your money invested in UITF or mutual fund at least five years time horizon).

 The greatest advantage UITF (and mutual fund) gives is the professional management of the fund.
 If the dedicated fund manager is good enough, it could give you better returns that can even beat benchmarks, with you doing nothing.
 The disadvantage also stems from this fact – UITF has fixed management costs to cover all its expenses, whether the fund performs well or not, thus decreasing your actual earnings.

 In the Philippines, most major banks offer UITF investments (see member banks below from uitf.com.ph as of May 6 2017).
 Individuals can open a UITF account with as low as Php 10,000.
 This amount already forms part of your initial investment.
 Once your account is approved, you can add more anytime you want, but this is not a requirement.
 Still, I suggest that you add regularly and do top-ups remembering that you’re in UITF for the long haul).

-UITF also has minimum holding period, so you will incur penalty should you decide to redeem your investments earlier than this holding period.
+UITF also has a minimum holding period, so you will incur a penalty should you decide to redeem your investments earlier than this holding period.

 Opening a UITF in the Philippines